sokoide/tangnano_6502_cpu/day02/README.md

     -   If you assign to it with `assign`, it acts like a `wire`.
 -   `wire`: Represents a physical wire.
 It cannot store a value and must be continuously driven by something, for example with an `assign` statement.
 You'll see it used for module inputs and outputs, which is a common convention.

-The `reg` type is an older Verilog keyword.
-You can think of `logic` as its more flexible replacement.

 **Operators:**